PyvesB/advanced-achievements/README.md

 # Setting your own working copy of the project

-Ensure you have a working version of the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Ensure you have a working version of the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (Java Development Kit).

 The following steps are for the [Eclipse](https://eclipse.org/) development environment, but will be similar on other IDEs.

 * Download or clone the repository on your computer.
-You can also create your own fork by clicking on the Fork icon on the top right of the page.
+You can also create your own fork by clicking on the *Fork* icon on the top right of the page.
 * In Eclipse, go to *File* -> *Import...* -> *Maven* -> *Existing Maven Projects*.
 * In the *Root Directory* field, select the location where you downloaded the Advanced Achievements repository.
 * Tick the *pom.xml* box that appears in the *Projects* field and click *Finish*.